-• Progression of Coastal Hazard Risk Management and Adaptation Plan (CHRMAP).

-• Adoption of Payment in Lieu of Parking Policy.

-Updated Town Centre Redevelopment Guidelines Policy.
+- Progression of Coastal Hazard Risk Management and Adaptation Plan (CHRMAP). - Adoption of Payment in Lieu of Parking Policy. - Updated Town Centre Redevelopment Guidelines Policy.

-assets to ens Plan and maintain the Town's assets to ensure they are accessible, inviting and well 3.3.1 Continue to improve asset management within resource capabilities Asset Sustainability Ratio Asset Consumption Ratio Asset Renewal Funding Ratio connected 3.3.2 Plan and advocate for improved access and connectivity
+OBJECTIVES WHAT WE NEED TO ACHIEVE STRATEGIES HOW WE'RE GOING TO DO IT MEASURES OF SUCCESS HOW WE WILL BE JUDGED 3.3 assets to ensure they are accessible, inviting and well connected 3.3.1 Continue to improve asset management within resource capabilities Asset Sustainability RatioAsset Consumption RatioAsset Renewal Funding Ratio 3.3.2 Plan and advocate for improved access and connectivity